Early Life and Education

-Arturo "Arte" Moreno was born on August 14, 1946, in Tucson, Arizona, to Mexican-American parents.
-He was the oldest of 11 children.
-His father ran a small print shop, and his grandfather owned Tucson's first Spanish-language newspaper.
-Moreno graduated from high school in 1965.
-In 1966, he was drafted into the United States Army and served in the Vietnam War.
+Arturo Moreno was born in Tucson, Arizona, as the oldest of 11 children to Mexican immigrant parents.
+His father ran a print shop, and his grandfather owned Tucson's first Spanish-language newspaper.
+Moreno graduated from high school in 1965 and was drafted into the U.S. Army in 1966, serving in the Vietnam War.
+After returning from the war, he earned a marketing degree from the University of Arizona in 1973.

 Rise to Success